Mashweb/mashweb.github.io/about.markdown

 ---
 # About doc.mashweb.club

-This repository was previously named "zen".
+The code repository for building the doc.mashweb.club subdomain was previously named "zen".
 Almost all of the code it contained was in the "gh-pages" branch.
 The only other branch, "master", was a clone of [https://github.com/barryclark/jekyll-now](jekyll-now) with a single post (introduction.md) added.